Defjoint777/718193ef-11a1-408d-af23-4b10c24d490d/README.md

 ## 3) Questions

 1. What does the `globl _start` directive do?
+   Defines where Programmcode is starting.

-2. Why do we use `rax` to specify the syscall?
+3. Why do we use `rax` to specify the syscall? cuz we are using 64_86 architecture rax is used to to save systemcallnumbers.

-3. What would happen if you omit the `syscall` instruction?
+5. What would happen if you omit the `syscall` instruction? if we omit syscall, the OS wouldnt understand what are we trying to do.

-4. What is the difference between the `ld` and `as` steps?
+7. What is the difference between the `ld` and `as` steps? as(Assembler)is one of Assambler development tools and working as converter tools.
+So with as -o text.o text.s u can translate ur
+   assembler Code(input) in to Machinecode (output) ld(Linker) is to take Maschinecode create a second File and make it executible.
+The new File is now linked with MaschineCodeFile.o

 <details>
   <summary>Hint: syscall numbers</summary>